Description

 'The Average Drawdown Duration is an extension of the Maximum Drawdown.
 However, this metric does not explain the drawdown in dollars or percentages, rather in days, weeks, or months.
 The Avg Drawdown Duration is the average amount of time an investment has seen between peaks (equity highs), or in other terms the average of time under water of all drawdowns.
 So in contrast to the Maximum duration it does not measure only one drawdown event but calculates the average of all.'

-• Looking at the average days below previous high of 248 days in the last 5 years of ProShares UltraShort Euro, we see it is relatively higher, thus worse in comparison to the benchmark SPY (122 days)
+• The average time in days below previous high water mark over 5 years of ProShares UltraShort Euro is 257 days, which is larger, thus worse compared to the benchmark SPY (122 days) in the same period.

-• Compared with SPY (177 days) in the period of the last 3 years, the average days below previous high of 225 days is larger, thus worse.
+• Compared with SPY (89 days) in the period of the last 3 years, the average days under water of 244 days is higher, thus worse.

 Performance (YTD)